-There seems to be this idea that if you have a website built, you will automatically rank number one in Google, all your customers will find you, and all your business problems will be solved.
+There seems to be this idea that if you have a website built, you will automatically rank number one in Google, your SEO is done, all your customers will find you, and all your business problems will be solved.
 Unfortunately, that isn't an automatic result of launching a website, but there are things you can do to help your ranking.

 Your New Website Goes Live

 Your website is live; it's beautiful, it says everything you want.
 While the website may have been optimized for search engines, there are limitations to where you will rank without spending money that your budget may not allow for.
 Yet there are things you can do yourself (or with a little assistance) to help your ranking and drive clients to your website.

 You might be asking yourself, isn't that what the web designer is supposed to do?
 The answer is yes and no. Depending on who you work with and what your budget is, you may or may not be paying for some of that along with the web build.
 Here's the thing, there are companies out there strictly dedicated to SEO—and rightly so.
 SEO involves multiple strategies and tactics, competitor analysis, keyword research, an SEO writer, ongoing reviews, and reports, etc. SEO companies can require at least a 3-6 month commitment to do this.
 Depending on what you are trying to achieve, it could cost hundreds or thousands of dollars a month.
 This is all good stuff, and businesses can see excellent results, but most independent, small businesses just don't have the budget to do this kind of in-depth optimization of their site.